Invest in Your Future

 Details regarding the qualifications needed and to register to write the exam can be found on the Project Management Institute website.

 Will I be ready to write my PMP® examination once I’ve finished the Part-time program?

 It is advisable to take the UBC Continuing Business Studies PMP Exam Prep course prior to writing your exam.

-What are the key differences between the Certificate in Project Management Online Program and the Part-time Program with Specializations?
+What are the key differences between the Certificate in Project Management Online Program and the Part-time Program?

 What is the class size for the Part-time Program with Specializations?